teomaragakis/polymer-knobs/README.md

 Knob, switch and other web components, built with Polymer, and the seed-element. @PolymerElements/seed-element.
 Leaving the rest of the README untouched for now. #todo

+Until version 0.1.0, the components are under development and not considered ready in any way.

 ## Dependencies

 Element dependencies are managed via [Bower](http://bower.io/).
 You can